socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

   * enabled ducking
   * enabled ducking with weird specific range and threshold values

-and the mixer is power cycled, the audio routing is back to the Mix L+R default, ducking is off, and if you then re-enable ducking, the range and threshold appear set to reasonable default values.
+and the mixer is power cycled, the audio routing is back to the "Mix L+R" default, ducking is off, and if you then re-enable ducking, the range and threshold appear set to reasonable default values.
 This suggests that the mixer has no nonvolatile storage for any state.